-The fellow will use foodborne reportable disease surveillance data, building-level analysis reports, and cluster/outbreak data to evaluate the accuracy, completeness, and timeliness of the building analysis, and the proportion of building matches that led to a public health action.
+The fellow will use foodborne reportable disease surveillance data, building-level analysis reports, and cluster/outbreak data to evaluate the accuracy, completeness, and timeliness of the building analysis, and the proportion of building matches that led to a public health action, such as case-patient interviews or facility notification.
 The fellow will summarize and present their findings at national and regional meetings and conferences.

-ID: 34250730 Infectious Diseases - Foodborne, Infectious Diseases - Host Site Description New York City Department of Health and Mental Hygiene
+Infectious Diseases - Foodborne, Infectious Diseases - Host Site Description New York City Department of Health and Mental Hygiene